machta/Alenka-File/README.md

 installation, and uncheck all options but "Windows 8.1 SDK".
 If you already have Visual Studio, you don't need to install this.

-On Linux install "matio" package.
+On Linux install matio package ("libmatio-dev" for Ubuntu).
 On Windows Matio is downloaded automatically.

 ### Build instructions
 1. Clone this repo